DEIB-GECO/BioGAN/README.md

-# BioGAN: Graph-Informed Generative Modeling for Synthetic Transcriptomics Data
+# BioGAN: Enhancing Transcriptomic Data Generation with Biological Knowledge

 BioGAN is a novel generative framework that integrates **Graph Neural Networks (GNNs)** into a **Wasserstein Generative Adversarial Network with Gradient Penalty (WGAN-GP)** to generate biologically realistic synthetic transcriptomics data.
 The model leverages known gene-gene relationships to guide the generation process, aiming to improve the **biological plausibility**, **fairness**, and **privacy** of synthetic omics data.